tkamag/blog/_posts/2024-12-10-Getting-Strated-with-Amazon-Sagemaker-Unified-Data-Studio.md

     a. **Domain details**: WIth Amazon SageMaker Unified Studio URL, Domain ARB, and Domain metadata.

-    b.
-Next, we have a configuration with **IAM Identity center** where we can configure SSO credentials.
+7. Next, we have a configuration with **IAM Identity center** where we can configure SSO credentials.

-7. We also have projects profiles. **Project profiles** define the tools and capabilities available in projects in Amazon SageMaker Unified Studio.
+8. We also have projects profiles. **Project profiles** define the tools and capabilities available in projects in Amazon SageMaker Unified Studio.
 Use a template below to create a project profile.

    a. **Data analytics and AI/ML model development**: Analyze data and build ML and GenAI models powered by Amazon EMR, AWS Glue, Amazon Athena, Amazon SageMaker AI and Amazon SageMaker Lakehouse.